 - If someone answers your NPS field as a promoter (8+), this will display a text box asking What do you like most about us?

 - Say someone answers your NPS field as a passive (7-8), this will display a text box asking What could we do to improve?

 - If someone answers your NPS field as a detractor (0-6), this will display a text box asking How did we disappoint you and what can we do to make things right?

 And if you want to edit the conditional logic on your form, click on a paragraph field you’d like to edit and select Conditionals.

 Then, customize the conditional logic to meet your needs.

 Step 3: Configure Your NPS Survey Form Notifications

-Unless you disable form notifications, any time a form on your site is processed, the admin email for your website will receive a notification.
+And unless you disable form notifications, any time a form on your site is processed, the admin email for your website will receive a notification.

 However, you can also send a notification to someone on your team by adding their email to the Send to Email Address field.